MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-win32-ios-android/android-get-started-with-xsapi-source.md

 ms.localizationpriority: medium
 ---

-# Get started with Xbox Live APIs on Android
+# Including XBL API sources in a project for Android

 To use the Xbox Live APIs with an Android game, you can use the pre-compiled binaries, or include the Xbox Live API source in your project and build it.